danny-moncada/Dashboards-Analyses-Reporting/README.md

 # Dashboards, Analysis, and Reporting

-This repository will contain output (PDFs, Jupyter notebooks, Tableau workbooks, R scripts, R markdowns) that have been developed in the last 5+ years as a business intelligence developer at Indeed, the University of Minnesota, and as a graduate in the MSBA program.
+This repository will contain output (PDFs, Jupyter notebooks, Tableau workbooks, R scripts, R markdowns) that have been developed in the last six and a half years as a senior BI developer / data engineer at Indeed, the University of Minnesota, and IOTAS, Inc.

-1. Danny Moncada Analytics Exhibition (collection of analyses & documentation that I am proud of, and/or use as a reference guide today.<br/>
+1. Analytics Demo & Professional Work (collection of analyses & documentation that I am proud of, and/or use as a reference guide today.<br/>
   a.
-Knowledge Transfers & Case Studies (PDFs)<br/>
+Python Programming<br/>
   b.
-Python (Jupyter Notebooks)<br/>
+Tableau (PDFs)<br/>
   c.
-R (Markdown files)<br/>
+Case Studies<br/>
   d.
-Tableau (workbooks)<br/>
+Documentation<br/>
+  e.
+R Programming<br/>

 2. Python Programming & Reporting<br/>
   a.
 Programming for Data Science<br/>